GLOBAL MARKETS-Stocks climb in calm before potential US payrolls storm

 By Tom Westbrook

-SINGAPORE, Oct 6 (Reuters) - A lull in bond selling stretched into Asia trade on Friday, but may not last the day as investors waited on U.S. jobs data that could add to the case for keeping interest rates high for some time.
+SINGAPORE, Oct 6 (Reuters) - A lull in bond selling has stretched into Friday, but may not last the day as investors waited on U.S. jobs data that could add to the case for keeping interest rates high for some time.

-Sliding oil prices have also provided some relief to markets, with Brent crude futures LCOc1 at $84.50 a barrel, some $13 or 13.5% cheaper than last week's 11-month high.
+Oil's flip from surging to sliding has also provided respite, with Brent crude futures LCOc1 at $84.50 a barrel, some $13 or 13.5% cheaper than last week's 11-month high.
 O/R

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.8%.
-Tokyo's Nikkei .N225 was flat and currency markets were similarly steady with the dollar just off recent highs as traders looked to the labour data for guidance.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.9%.
+Tokyo's Nikkei .N225 was flat and currency markets were similarly steady, though the bond rout has the dollar headed for a record 12th straight week of gains.

-U.S. economic data has been mixed lately, though markets have been especially wary that signs of resilience could justify holding rates elevated for longer or even hiking interest rates, and 10-year U.S. Treasury yields US10YT=RR are up 55 basis points in five weeks.
+Ten-year U.S. Treasury yields US10YT=RR were mercifully steady at 4.72% through the Asia session, but have climbed 55 basis points in a five-week-long selloff that has dragged on bond markets and appetite for risk-taking around the world.

+"The recent sharp sell-off has the paradoxical power to sow the seeds of its own reversal," said analysts at Rabobank, since tighter financial conditions will weigh on demand, and increase the likelihood that policy rates are peaking and not pausing.

+Nobody was placing big bets, however, before the publication of U.S. non-farm payrolls data at 1230 GMT.

-Economists polled by Reuters' expect 170,000 U.S. jobs USNFAR=ECI were added last month, and that the unemployment rate USUNR=ECI ticked lower to 3.7%.
+Economists polled by Reuters' expect it to show 170,000 U.S. jobs USNFAR=ECI were added last month, though estimates range as high as 256,000.

 Surprisingly, only the beleaguered yen has showed much of a fight, since a sudden jump in the Japanese currency during London afternoon on Tuesday stoked speculation authorities had intervened.

-Japanese money-market data showed no anomalies of a kind that might have been expected were there a large purchase of yen, suggesting there was no direct intervention in spot trade.
+Japanese money-market data showed no anomalies of a kind that might have accompanied intervention.
 But the move was eye-catching enough to keep traders on their guard.

 "This may be just a brief pause while we wait for labour market data and next week's U.S. Treasury supply and CPI data," said SocGen strategist Kit Juckes.